 There are two common forms of travel nurse housing:

 On the other hand, a housing stipend is where the traveling nurse receives a payment that’s meant to cover the cost of their temporary housing.
 In this case, you will have to find lodging on your own.
-However, most travel nurses choose this option since it provides greater flexibility.
+However, most travel nurses choose this option since it allows them to experience enhanced flexibility in nursing careers.

 So, which travel nursing housing option is better?
 That’s really up to you.
 Everyone is different when it comes to their preferences.
 Would you rather have one less thing to worry about or do you prefer to create yourself a home while on your travel nursing job?
 If you’re having a hard time deciding, talk with one of recruiters for more information.